- 1 Deploying Agent State Connector

 Deploying Agent State Connector

 The Agent State Connector (ASC) connects to Configuration Server and Stat Server.
 It retrieves changes to Person and Agent Group configuration objects and updates to agent login data.
-It sends that information to the Journey Optimization Platform (JOP), which uses it to update agent profiles and availability.
+It sends that information to the AI Core Services (AICS), which uses it to update agent profiles and availability.

 The instructions in this section assume that you are creating new Application objects under the Environment folder, in either a single-tenant or multi-tenant configuration environment.
 To create Application objects under a particular Tenant folder in a multi-tenant configuration environment, replace the word Environment with the name of your Tenant folder in the configuration instructions.